krzentner/language-world/data/text-davinci-003-old/basic_md/door-lock-2.md

-    - When the robot's gripper is not near the door handle, the robot should move gripper to near door handle.
+    - When the robot's gripper is not vertically aligned with the lock handle, the robot should move gripper to left of lock handle.
+    - When the robot's gripper is near the lock handle, the robot should move gripper around lock handle.
-    - When the robot's gripper is near the door handle, the robot should rotate gripper clockwise or counterclockwise to turn the dial on the door.
+    - When the robot's gripper is around the lock handle, the robot should turn clockwise to lock and counter-clockwise to unlock.